lmdbjava/native/README.md

 ### Installation

-This project is mainly intended to be built by Travis CI, as a Linux operating system is required to build the Linux and Windows libraries, and an OS X operating system is needed to build the OS X library.
-Nevertheless it is possible to execute the Linux or OS X component of the build locally.
+This project is mainly intended to be built by GitHub Actions, as Linux and macOS operating systems are both required.
+Linux is used for compiling all modules (ie Linux, Windows, Android) except macOS.

 Once the platform dependencies are met: